 After all the trouble to get it installed, I hated the way it looked.
-I didn’t like the light it gave off, and I instantly regretted the time I wasted struggling to make it hang correctly (spoiler: it was never gonna happen).
+I didn’t like the light it gave off, and I instantly regretted the time I wasted struggling to make it hang correctly over the dining table (spoiler: it was never gonna happen).
 So, like any disappointed DIYer, I began searching for new options.
 I covered them back in my breakfast nook update, but it was almost as if I had too many choices rather than too few.
 And since I’d already gotten it wrong once before, I was hesitant to pull the trigger until I was sure it was the one.

 Have you ever heard angels singing when you see the perfect thing?
 It’s happened only occasionally when I go shopping for this house (lots of trial and error), but when it came to this light fixture, I instantly swooned.
-The silvery finish wasn’t exactly the right choice for the kitchen with all of the black accents it has, but that was pretty much the only thing about it I didn’t think would gel with the room.
+The silvery stainless steel-ish finish wasn’t exactly the right choice for the kitchen with all of the black accents it has, but that was pretty much the only thing about it I didn’t think would gel with the room.
 In short, it was gorgeous.
 I was totally convinced that this was what I wanted and had my credit card at the ready.
 There was just one little problem… the light was sold OUT!

 I waited a few months to see if it would come back on sale (with online shops, there is sometimes an option to sign up for alerts if something comes available again), but nope.
 If I wanted this light, I’d have to figure out a way to make it myself.